SAP-samples/teched2022-IN264/README.md

 ## Overview

-These Hands-On exercises will guide you in setting an End-To-End scenario with SAP Task Center and connecting different task providers.
+These hands-on exercises will guide you in setting an end-to-end scenario with SAP Task Center and connecting different task providers.

 ## Scenario

-In this Hands-On we will integrate two "Task Providers":
+In this hands-on we will integrate two "Task Providers":

-- SAP S/4HANA On Premise
+- SAP S/4HANA
 - SAP Process Automation

 In addition other BTP components are used and will be configured for successfully running this scenario End-to-End.